gitdavehorsley/awsbedrock/README.md

 - CloudWatch log group for model invocations
 - SNS topic for alerts and notifications
 - Budget controls with email notifications
+- Native Bedrock guardrails with:
+  - Input content filtering
+  - Blocked terms and categories
+  - Security and privacy controls
+  - Prevention policies for harmful content

 ## Outputs